Yves Saint Laurent (designer): Museums

 The Yves Saint Laurent Museum in Paris, housed in the old Fondation Pierre Bergé-Yves Saint Laurent, opened its doors in 2017.
 Through a continuously updated collection display, the museum chronicles his career.
 The exhibition space was renovated by stage designer Nathalie Crinière and interior designer Jacques Grange.

-The Yves Saint Laurent Museum in Marrakech, also opened in 2017.
+The Yves Saint Laurent Museum in Marrakesh, also opened in 2017.
 Pierre Bergé personally chose the thousands of pieces of apparel and haute couture accessories housed in the 43,000-square-foot structure, which was created by the Paris-based studio Studio KO.

 Saint Laurent's childhood home in Oran, Algeria, where he lived until the age of 18, was purchased by the Oran entrepreneur Mohamed Affane.
 He transformed it into a museum, Résidence Yves Saint Laurent Oran, which opened in 2022.
 The period furniture was recovered and around 400 sketches by Yves Saint-Laurent are exhibited, along with childhood photos of the designer.